 - Many Firewalls tend to block proxy traffic out of the box.
 To address this, schools often need to maintain a running proxy whitelist on their Firewall.

-The holy grail of iPad filtering: Thanks to months of often time frustrating R&D + recent advances in iOS 10, Securly is able to introduce the first proxy-less off-site filtering solution for iPads that is not a safe browser.
+Thanks to months of diligent R&D + recent advances in iOS 10, Securly is able to introduce the first proxy-less off-site filtering solution for iPads that is not a safe browser.
 The solution involves provisioning the iPad with a lightweight DNS setting – as a result of which ~1% of the device’s traffic is selectively proxy-ed.
 This includes App traffic.
 Securly is also able to avoid proxy-ing all of the traffic.

 For more updates and product releases, subscribe to our newsletter: